We are a non-profit organisation comprised of creative academics and communications professionals who are passionate about sustainable development.

-David Angelson holds a PhD in Public Health from the University of Auckland, and a MMedSci in Global Health Delivery from Harvard Medical School.
+David Angelson holds a MMedSci in Global Health Delivery from Harvard Medical School and a PhD in Public Health from the University of Auckland.
 He has served three branches of the United Nations (UNPFII, UNDP, and WHO), and was a research fellow/visiting scholar at Harvard Medical School and Lunds Universitet Medicinska Fakulteten (Sweden) during his doctoral studies.

-His specialties include environmental health, international health, indigenous health, and the public health consequences of climate change.
+His specialties include environmental health, global health, indigenous health, and the public health consequences of climate change.